-- 14. Induction and training, coordinated by the Assistant Registrar (Student Services) and the Dean for Students, is offered to Students' Union sabbatical officers.
+- 14. Induction and training, coordinated by the Dean for Welfare and Student Support, is offered to Students' Union sabbatical officers.
 If possible, induction and training events will be timed so that outgoing sabbatical officers can contribute to the preparation of their successors. - 15.
-In addition to the sabbatical officer training, the Students' Union runs training programmes for all officers of the Union and Year Representatives.
-The training programmes prepare students for their roles (in terms of canvassing the views of other students; their role in Course Committee meetings; and reporting back to their peers).
+In addition to the sabbatical officer training, the Students' Union runs training programmes for all officers of the Union and Year Representatives, in collaboration with the Student Experience Team.
+The training programmes prepare students for their roles (in terms of canvassing the views of other students; their role in Course and Student-Staff Committee meetings; their role on Unitu; and reporting back to their peers).
 Year representatives can be provided with an overview of current issues by senior staff as part of their Students' Union training.
 St George's staff attend the Students' Union Senate on request or when views on a specific issue are sought.
-The Assistant Registrar (Student Services) is St George's point of contact available to work with the Students Union in the preparation of SU officers and Year Representatives.
+The Head of Student Services and Student Experience Team are St George's points of contact available to work with the Students' Union in the preparation of SU officers and Year Representatives.